Telekinesis: Psychics

-In 1971, an American psychic named Felicia Parise allegedly moved a pill bottle across a kitchen counter by psychokinesis.
+In 1971, an American psychic named Felicia Parise allegedly moved a pill bottle across a kitchen counter by telekinesis.
 Her feats were endorsed by parapsychologist Charles Honorton.
 Science writer Martin Gardner wrote that Parise had "bamboozled" Honorton by moving the bottle with an invisible thread stretched between her hands.

 Boris Ermolaev, a Russian psychic, was known for levitating small objects.
 His methods were exposed on the World of Discovery documentary Secrets of the Russian Psychics (1992).
 He would sit on a chair and allegedly move the objects between his knees; but when filmed, lighting conditions revealed a fine thread fixed between his knees, suspending the objects.

 Russian psychic Alla Vinogradova was said to be able to move objects without touching them on transparent acrylic plastic or a plexiglass sheet.
-Parapsychologist Stanley Krippner observed Vinogradova rub an aluminum tube before moving it allegedly by psychokinesis.
+Parapsychologist Stanley Krippner observed Vinogradova rub an aluminum tube before moving it allegedly by telekinesis.
 He suggested that the effect was produced by an electrostatic charge.
 Vinogradova was featured in the Nova documentary Secrets of the Psychics (1993) which followed the debunking work of James Randi.
-She demonstrated her alleged psychokinetic abilities on-camera for Randi and other investigators.
+She demonstrated her alleged telekinetic abilities on-camera for Randi and other investigators.
 Before the experiments, she was observed combing her hair and rubbing the surface of the acrylic plastic.
 Massimo Polidoro has replicated Vinogradova's feats with acrylic surface, showing how easy it is to move any kind of object on it when it is charged with static electricity by rubbing a towel or hand on it.
 Physicist John Taylor wrote, "It is very likely that electrostatics is all that is needed to explain Alla Vinogradova's apparently paranormal feats."